JerryZhao275/Waddle/items/report.md

 *Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.
 Here is an example for the subsection `Data Structures`:*

-*I used the following data structures in my project:*
+*We used the following data structures in our project:*

 **Data Structures**